Her Chickies

 The Blue and Splash varieties are both influenced by the blue (Bl) gene, which controls their coloration.

-The Standard calls for Blue Ameraucanas to be a darker blue with crisp, distinct, and dark lacing.
-They should also have a uniform coloration except in males (head to hackles, saddle and wing shoulder).
+The Standard calls for Blue Ameraucanas to be a uniform blue with crisp, distinct lacing.

 Splash Cockerel (8 Months)